prashanty03/watchdog-spark-batch-job/README.md

 #Indexes on dailystatisticsrefrigeratordata for query purposes

-CREATE INDEX on watchdog.dailystatisticsrefrigeratordata (device_id);
+CREATE INDEX on dog.dailystatisticsrefrigeratordata (device_id);
-CREATE INDEX on watchdog.dailystatisticsrefrigeratordata (date);
+CREATE INDEX on dog.dailystatisticsrefrigeratordata (date);
-CREATE INDEX on watchdog.dailystatisticsrefrigeratordata (dailyaverage);
+CREATE INDEX on dog.dailystatisticsrefrigeratordata (dailyaverage);

 #Table for daily statistic analysis of all similar device for avg temperature (All Refrigerator)